 Anyone interested in learning more about the Signs of Safety® is encouraged to obtain and study the written materials from Andrew Turnell.
 Recommended materials include The Signs of Safety book, The Working with ‘Denied’ Child Abuse book, and Andrew’s Comprehensive Briefing paper.

-To implement the Signs of Safety contact Dan Koziolek or a Signs of Safety trainer or consultant near you.
+To implement the Signs of Safety contact a Signs of Safety trainer or consultant near you.

 Risk assessment map with harm and danger statements, safety goals and safety scales